njvanhaute/trail-pathfinding/README.md

 This is accomplished through the use of a greedy algorithm.

-For debugging, I've also included generateRandom.c, which generates a random data file which can be used to test the algorithm.
+For debugging purposes, I've also included generateRandom.c, which generates a random data file which can be used to test the algorithm.